redislabs-training/exercises-scaling-redis/security-rbac/exercise.md

 Redis Enterprise supports multi-tenancy (a single cluster can host separately managed databases) so a unique port and endpoint are created per database.

 1. Find the database in the 'databases' menu and click on it
-2. View the 'Enpoint' ... grab the port value in particular
+2. View the 'Endpoint' ... grab the port value in particular
 3. Connect to redis-cli in the docker container on that port by running:

 ```